CrySyS/post-quantum-signature-integration-to-OpenSSL/README.md

 4. [How to use](#howtouse)
 ### General Info
 ***
-This project was a student project at the Budapest University of Technology and Economics, Hungary.
+This is an open source student project at the Budapest University of Technology and Economics, Hungary and is free to use for everyone.
 This project integrates post-quantum algorithms into the OpenSSL library.
-It currently integrates three algorithms:
+Tested on 1.1.1-stable and 3.0.0-dev OpenSSL.
+This project currently integrates three algorithms:
 * Falcon
 * LUOV
 * GeMSS
-It is an open source project and free to use for everyone.
-Tested on 1.1.1-stable and 3.0.0-dev OpenSSL

 ## Technologies
 ***
 A list of technologies used within the project: